DLinIoTedge/dltrainBook/DLtrain/Windows/Readme.md

          DLtrainv1  -m train -s NewNetwork.dat -c network_prop.txt -n 2000 -e 30 -d absolute_path to images

-##   Deploy CNN in Target will be Device
+##   Deploy CNN in Target which is a Device

 ( in this case target device is  Windows PC )